Jeff Sessions endorsed by slew of GOP senators, amid effort to make peace with Trump

 Tuberville went even further, tweeting, “As AG, he failed the President at his point of greatest need.”
 Tuberville's campaign released an ad Thursday highlighting Trump’s past comments calling Sessions a “total disaster” and “embarrassment” to Alabama.

 The senators, though, in Friday’s letter vouched for him.
 Shelby said Sessions is “well-suited to return to his role as United States Senator for the state of Alabama, where I served with him for more than 20 years.”
-Inhofe said “we need him back in the Senate.”
+Inhofe said, “We need him back in the Senate.”
 Barrasso said Sessions “was unflinching ‘America First’ before it was cool.”